fbpx

 2 Chefs, 2 Kitchens: City To Country Cooking ~ 6 Day

 Welcome to our Country and City Tour where you will have a delightful taste of both Bologna’s historical center and the countryside green hills.
-Start your cooking program with Signora Federica, your host in the country, where you will experience all of this region’s gastronomic cuisine, and then to the city center for food, wine, a Food Lover’s Tour and culture of this dreamy city.
+Start your cooking program with Signora Federica, your host in the country, where you will experience all of this region’s gastronomic cuisine, and then to the city center for food, wine, a Food Lover’s Tour, and the culture of this dreamy city.
 From the charming landmark’s city center at Piazza Maggiore to the rolling countryside hills, this one-of-a-kind cooking program takes you through the ‘city of arches’ and then onto its countryside, revealing Bologna’s love affair with food.
 You will be guided to its vibrant marketplace lined with artisan pasta makers and renowned food purveyors four generations old.
 Join us in Bologna, Italy’s food capital, for a week of hands-on cooking and delicious food and wine.

 Bologna Cooking Classes